smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ;::in terms of::as a
 ::in light of the fact that::because
 ::given the fact that::because
-::at the end of the day::ultimately
+;::at the end of the day::ultimately
 ;::inasmuch as::because
 ::nit pick::nitpick
 ::nit-pick::nitpick